freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 So that is my advice on using social media.
 Try to keep it positive.

-If it is a matter that you believe strongly about, I won't stop you from speaking your mind.
+If it's a matter that you believe strongly about, I won't stop you from speaking your mind.
 Just think before you type, and think before you hit send.

 ### Don't Over-promise and Under-deliver